-If you know who your attacker is, you are also encouraged to pursue an injunction for protection order with court officials.
+If you know your attacker, you are also encouraged to pursue an injunction for protection, (often known as a "restraining order"), with court officials.
 If you choose to pursue this option, list Daytona State College as a restricted location and provide a copy to the Campus Safety Office on any campus location.
-The college will comply with all court-ordered injunctions (restraining orders) that involve Daytona State College.
+The College will comply with all court-ordered injunctions (restraining orders) that involve Daytona State College.

 Certain campus officials have the qualification of "Campus Security Authority" ("CSA") under federal guidelines, and are trained in taking reports of crime.
 These include but are not limited to: academic club advisors, Athletics Department coaches and managers, Student Services managers, Judicial Affairs officers, Human Resources representatives, and College administrators (e.g. directors, deans, vice presidents).
 While we strongly encourage you to make a report with Campus Safety, you may make a report of a sexual assault to any Campus Security Authority, for example, if you feel uncomfortable talking with a Campus Safety officer.
 For more information on Campus Security Authorities at Daytona State College, visit our Campus Security Authorities page.

 As a survivor of a sexual assault, know that you have rights.
 For more about the rights of survivors, visit our Survivors' Rights page.

 If you are a survivor of a sexual assault, we strongly encourage you to seek the help and resources that are available both on campus and in the community.
 To find out about these resources, visit our Resources for Survivors page.

 Additional Information can be found in the Annual Security Report and Campus Safety Guide.